tdiprima/AI-Toolbox-Experiments/pandas-ai-queries/README.md

+`sales_analysis.py`

-So, this script &mdash; `sales_analysis.py`?
-It's basically your cheat code for exploring sales data *with vibes* — using natural language thanks to PandasAI.
+So, this script?
+It's basically your cheat code for exploring sales data *with vibes* — using natural language thanks to [PandasAI](https://pandas-ai.com/).
 No more drowning in spreadsheets or writing 10 lines of code just to answer one question.
 Here's the lowdown:

 ## 🧠 What This Script Does